 How often does white America stop to consider the tragedy of these lost lives, what these men could have given to their families and children, and our country, IF they had been permitted to be productive members of society?
 As James Baldwin told his young nephew in The Fire Next Time, published in 1962, well over 50 years ago, “They have destroyed and are destroying hundreds of thousands of lives and do not know it and do not want to know it. . . .
 It is their innocence that constitutes the crime. . . .”

 The fact is, right now our country doesn’t have enough decent-paying jobs for all its people, so putting a significant number of its least desirable citizens in prison has become the default solution.
 Putting aside the pain and cruelty of robbing these men of their God-given potential and their right to the pursuit of happiness, isn’t it obvious that having so many unproductive people living at taxpayer expense is a terrible burden on our country?
-Maybe it’s just how much white America is willing to pay to keep black men in their place, that “sunken place” that seems to have no end.
+Maybe it’s just how much white America is willing to pay to keep Black men in their place, that “sunken place” that seems to have no end.
 Maybe locking them up is the only way that white America can abide their existence, a “final solution” to a problem it still dare not confront.
-I hate to think that mass incarceration is simply the latest manifestation of the lynchings that went on for so many years under Jim Crow, but maybe that’s the sad truth—if we can’t terrify and control them one way, well heck, maybe we’ll do it another.
+I hate to think that mass incarceration is simply the latest manifestation of the lynchings that went on for so many years under Jim Crow, but maybe that’s the sad truth—if America can’t terrify and control Black men one way, well heck, maybe we’ll do it another.

-So let me ask you—can you understand how hard it is for a black male to grow up in America, even if they’re securely middle class and are blessed with a stable and intact family?
+So let me ask you—can you understand how hard it is for a Black male to grow up in America, even if they’re securely middle class and are blessed with a stable and intact family?
 I’ll tell you what it’s like—it’s as if you’re always on a precipice, just one unpredictable, unknown revelation from the reality of your vulnerability making itself felt.
 Can you begin to imagine what it’s like to have that hanging over you?
-It’s a sunken place, all right.
+It’s a sunken place, all right!